-Even though the last couple of weeks have been crazy over here, I managed to read way more than in the last six months.
+Even though the last couple of weeks have been crazy over here, I managed to read way more than in the past six months combined.
 That’s why I wanted to talk books today, especially empowering books for women, feminism books if you will.
 You in?

 In a way it all started with Galentine’s Day.
-I found this rad book called Bad Girls Throughout Historyand had to send it to my girl Nina, since it made me think of her so much.
-Meanwhile I got one copy for myself and it’s such a fun read chock-full of interesting facts and covers every badass woman you can think of: From Marie Antoinette to Maya Angelou, from Josephine Baker to Tina Fey and from Oprah to Ruth Bader Ginsburg and Elizabeth Taylor.
+I found this rad book called Bad Girls Throughout History and had to send it to my girl Nina, since it made me think of her so much.
+Meanwhile I got a copy for myself and it’s such a fun read chock-full of interesting facts and covers every badass woman you could possibly think of: from Marie Antoinette to Maya Angelou, from Josephine Baker to Tina Fey and from Oprah to Ruth Bader Ginsburg and Elizabeth Taylor.
 Yes, it’s exactly as kick-ass and inspiring as it sounds!

 A book delivery that was highly anticipated by yours truly was Difficult Women by Roxane Gay.
 I read and heard so many wonderful things about it and couldn’t wait to finally get my hands on it and for a good reason.
 It’s the first book from Roxane Gay I got to read, but definitely not my last!
 These 21 short stories of women from all walks of life are powerful and heart-wrenching to read but so so beautifully written, you just know you will read them again!